Corsican conflict: 1970s: "Drawing Attention to Corsica"

 The beginning of 1977 saw little FLNC activity.
 In April there were a number of attacks on premises associated with Corsican nationalists and the FLNC.
 The attacks were claimed by a new group calling itself FRANCIA (Front d'Action Nouvelle Contre l'Indépendance et l'Autonomie).
 Although other anti-separatist groups existed in Corsica, FRANCIA appeared to be the only group capable of carrying out actual attacks.
 On 14 May this group destroyed the printing presses of Arritti (a Corsican nationalist publication) in a bomb attack.
 The FLNC responded to the attacks on 24 May by carrying out a daring raid on the French army outpost at Fort-Lacroix, near Bastia, where eight armed militants blew up wireless facilities after subduing the sentries.
 At the beginning of June they destroyed a large section of Bastia railway station in a bomb attack; a month later the FLNC launched an overnight bomb offensive hitting 27 French targets followed by the bombing of the television relay station at Serra di Pigno.
-On the night of 13 January 1978, nine armed militiamen wearing balaclavas stormed and bombed the NATO radar station at Solenzara using 40 kg of explosives, in the so-called "Operation Zara".
+On the night of 13 January 1978, nine armed militiamen wearing balaclavas stormed and bombed the French air base at Solenzara using 40 kg of explosives, in the so-called "Operation Zara".

 The FLNC suffered a serious setback in May 1978 when 27 suspected members were arrested both in Corsica and France.
 The police stumbled upon an FLNC weapons-dump in the town of Cardo during an investigation into an ordinary burglary.
 While at the scene the police noticed men nearby moving what looked like weapons.
 The incident resulted in over 300 people being questioned and more than 60 detained by the authorities.
 Other suspects were picked up in Paris, Nice and Lyons.
 In December 1978 the FLNC increased its attacks on police barracks – in one incident the gendarmerie base at Borgo was raked with heavy machine gun fire – resulting in a fear that the FLNC would now begin to concentrate its attacks on people as well as material targets.
 At this time the FLNC also began to demand that their prisoners be treated as political prisoners.